The Psychedelic Furs: Success (1981–1991)

 By the mid-1980s, the band had become a staple on both US college radio and modern rock radio stations.
 Simultaneously, they were experiencing consistent mainstream success placing several singles in the charts on both sides of the Atlantic.
 Still, according to biographer Dave Thompson, they would "have more impact on future musicians than they ever did in the marketplace."

-In 1986, the band recorded a new version of "Pretty in Pink" for the soundtrack of the film of the same name.
+In 1986, the band recorded a new version of "Pretty in Pink" for the film soundtrack.
 Released as a single, it became their biggest hit to date in the US and their biggest UK hit.
 Butler later claimed that the success of "Pretty in Pink" caused the band to be pressured into entering the recording studio with producer Chris Kimsey to record a follow-up release before they were ready.
 The result was Midnight to Midnight, their biggest Top 40 success to date, but an album that Richard Butler later characterised as "hollow, vapid and weak".
 A more overtly commercial effort than their prior recordings, the album also featured the single "Heartbreak Beat", the Furs' biggest Top 40 hit in the US.
 The album also featured drummer Paul Garisto and saxophonist Mars Williams, both of whom toured with the band.

 In the wake of Midnight to Midnight, Ely returned, and the Furs issued the single "All That Money Wants", a track recorded for the 1988 best-of compilation album All of This and Nothing.
 1989's Book of Days, produced by the band and David M. Allen, featured the singles "Should God Forget" and "House".
-Produced by the band and Stephen Street, 1991's World Outside included the single "Until She Comes" and was the Furs' final studio album for more than two decades.
+Produced by the band and Stephen Street, 1991's World Outside included the single "Until She Comes" and was the Furs' final studio album for nearly three decades.
 From 1988 on, the Furs' singles had steady chart success with three No. 1 hits on the newly established US Modern Rock Tracks chart between 1988 and 1991.
 "All That Money Wants" was a No. 1 hit in 1988, while "House" topped the chart in 1990 and "Until She Comes" was No. 1 in 1991.